symbol/symbol-docs/source/guides/transaction/signing-announced-aggregate-bonded-transactions-automatically.rst

 * Aggregate transactions with two inner transactions.
 * Two inner transactions must be transfer transactions.
 * The transaction sending funds must have yourself as the signer.
-* The transaction sending funds should have only one mosaic being this less than 100 XEM.
+* The transaction sending funds should have only one mosaic, being this less than 100 XEM.

 Try it yourself!
 Here you have the implementation: